-The actuaries have certified that the rate of interest to be applied to cash accumulation AVC balances held for the year ending 31 March 2017 for the TRW Pension Plan is 8.6%.
+The actuaries have certified that the rate of interest to be applied to cash accumulation AVC balances held for the year ending 31 March 2018 for the TRW Pension Plan is 1.5%.

-For those who retire, die, or transfer their AVCs in the year ending 31 March 2017, no terminal bonus will be paid.
-For those for whom it was possible, internal AVCs were transferred to a Section 32 policy with AEGON (formerly BlackRock) during the year ended 31 March 2017.
+For those who retire, die, or transfer their AVCs in the year ending 31 March 2018, no terminal bonus will be paid.